meuter/miniorm-rs/README.md

 of the table that should be used for a given entity (i.e. `struct`).

-Any struct that implements the `FromRow` and `Schema` traits can be used to create a `CrudStore` that provide the so-called "CRUD" operations:
+Any struct that implements the `FromRow` and `Schema` traits can be used to create a `Store` that provide the so-called "CRUD" operations:
 - (C)reate
 - (R)ead
 - (U)pdate